smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 It wasn't redemption, but it was a direction.

-He reached for the bread, noting how the liquid in his cup trembled with each distant vibration through the stone—rhythmic and wrong, like a fortress learning to breath in harmony with the thing it contained.
+He reached for the bread, noting how the liquid in his cup trembled with each distant vibration through the stone—rhythmic and wrong, like a pulse through veins that shouldn't exist.
+The fortress itself was becoming alive, learning to breathe in harmony with the thing it held.

 In three hours, they would face a king who treated human lives like architectural materials.
 Below their feet, something born from divine cruelty was learning to be crueler still.